AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to filter companies, supplying one or more criteria (status and/or tag).
-2. Cerebro shows the list of companies filtered by that criteria.
+2. Cerebro displays the list of companies that match the criteria.

 Use case ends.